nfagerlund/terraform-website/content/source/docs/cloud/overview.html.md

 Each Terraform Cloud workspace retains historical state versions and a history of all Terraform runs.

 For workspaces connected to a VCS repository, the run history includes information about the commit that triggered the run, so you can correlate infrastructure changes and code changes long after the fact.

-### API

-Nearly all of Terraform Cloud's features are available in its JSON-based API, making it easy to integrate any of its data with any other service.

 ## Governance and Control